-“We’re really excited,” Dombrowski said.
+“We’re really excited,” Dombrowski says.
 “We love Limbitless’ mission, so it was natural for us to partner with them.
 We want to be able to take this tech to all children who can’t play games now, to make games accessible.
 It really is all about the children.”

 Limbitless Solutions founder, Albert Manero, said he is grateful for the support and enthusiasm SVAD has offered his team.

-“We are thrilled to be working with SVAD,” said Manero, who will travel to Washington for the meetings with government officials.
-“They (SVAD) have been incredible partners and are helping to make both the experience and training for the bionic kids innovative, exciting and fun.
+“We are thrilled to be working with SVAD,” says Manero, who will travel to Washington for the meetings with government officials.
+“They [SVAD] have been incredible partners and are helping to make both the experience and training for the bionic kids innovative, exciting and fun.
 We have the same passion to help children, and the games are really fun.
 Some of our bionic kids who got a sneak peek at some of the games keep asking when they’ll be ready to play them with their friends.”

 The goal of the partnership is twofold.
 Limbitless hopes to use the games to help children who are selected to receive bionic arms, train and learn how to use the system before they get their arms.
 The SVAD team hopes to make 2.0 versions of the games that would be available for any child to play with some very simple attachments that make the experience as exciting and as easy as traditional game consoles, maybe even better.

 “We’ve got a few other things in the works in this area,” Dombrowski says.
 “This is only the beginning.”